 - Molasses is taken from the residue of sugar cane processing.

-Large amounts of sugar-containing foods, along with other carbohydrates and fats, can cause obesity in children and adults.
+Large amounts of sugar-containing foods lead to obesity in children and adults.
 Obese people are at much higher risk for

 , , and .

-Sugar alcohols such as sorbitol, mannitol, and xylitol may have a laxative effect when eaten in large amounts.
+Sugar alcohols such as sorbitol, mannitol, and xylitol may cause stomach cramps and diarrhea when eaten in large amounts.

 The American Heart Association (AHA) recommends limiting the amount of added sugars in your diet.
-The AHA recommendations focus on all added sugars, not just one type, such as high fructose corn syrup.
+The recommendation extends to all types of added sugars.

 The Dietary Guidelines for Americans also recommends limiting added sugars.
-Strategies to reduce added sugars include:
+Some ways to reduce your intake of added sugars include:

-The American Diabetes Association nutrition guidelines now state that if you have diabetes, you do not need to avoid sugar and foods that contain sugar.
-You can eat these foods in place of other carbohydrate foods, in limited amounts.
+The American Diabetes Association nutrition guidelines state that you do not need to avoid all sugar and foods with sugar if you have diabetes.
+You can eat limited amounts of these foods in place of other carbohydrates.

-When eaten at meals or snacks, sugars affect blood glucose control the same as other carbohydrates.
-It is still a good idea to limit foods and beverages containing sugar, and to check your blood sugar levels carefully.
+- Sugars affect blood glucose control the same as other carbohydrates when eaten at meals or snacks.
+It is still a good idea to limit foods and drinks with sugar, and to check your blood sugar levels carefully.

-Although foods that contain sugar alcohols may have fewer calories, read labels carefully for the amount of carbohydrates and check your blood sugar levels.
+- Foods that contain sugar alcohols may have fewer calories, but be sure to read the labels for the carbohydrate content of these foods.
+Also, check your blood sugar levels.